storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/datatypes.md

 Scala Coroutines are *first-class*.
 That means that a coroutine definition is a value that can be passed to other functions and coroutines as arguments, much like ordinary function objects can.
-This property allows abstracting over implementations of a coroutine.
+This property allows abstracting over implementations of a coroutine, as the user of the coroutine does not need to know anything about its concrete implementation.

+In a statically typed language, we need to give the values in our program some types before we can start using them.
-In this part of the guide, we will learn about coroutine data types that make this possible.
+In this part of the guide,
+we will learn about data types that make first-class coroutines possible.

 ## Basic coroutine types

-A coroutine definition is defined by ...
+A `coroutine` declaration creates an object of type `Coroutine[T]`, where `T` is the type of values that the coroutine yields.

 ## Syntactic sugar